 Every year I enjoy an old ritual, a women’s ritual.
 I didn’t learn it from my mother, or from my grandmother—I’ve never met anyone else who does it.
-My source was books, my impulse was to make something with my own hands and my own prayers.
-The ritual, performed by Ashkenazi women for many generations, is the making of soul candles for Yom Kippur.
+My source was books, my impulse was to make something with my own hands, and my own prayers.
+The ritual, performed by Jew of Eastern European descent.
+The term also refers to the practices and customs associated with this community, often in contrast to Sephardic (Southern European) traditions. women for many generations, is the making of soul candles for The holiest day of the Jewish year and the culmination of a season of self-reflection.
+Jews fast, abstain from other worldly pleasures, and gather in prayers that last throughout the day.
+Following Ne'ilah, the final prayers, during which Jews envision the Gates of Repentance closing, the shofar is sounded in one long blast to conclude the holy day.
+It is customary to begin building one's sukkah as soon as the day ends..
 I lay out on the table my scissors, a roll of candlewick, and sheets of sweet smelling, colored beeswax.
 I open my books and read out loud.

 The wicks I wrap in wax will be dedicated to beloved souls.
 I roll one rectangle of wax around a wick for my husband, in gratitude.
 One for my son, in fierce hope and fear.
 One for myself.
 Then I gently braid the three tapers together, and squeeze them tightly to join them.
 I press on a cut-out scrap of wax that suggests something to me—a flame, a tree, a heart.
-I’ve made a sturdy braided candle to keep, to use for havdalah in the coming weeks.
+I’ve made a sturdy braided candle to keep, to use for Lit.
+Separation A ceremony performed on Saturday night to mark the end of Shabbat and the beginning of the week, using wine, a braided candle, and sweet-smelling spices. in the coming weeks.

 In the old days, soul candles were made to light the synagogue.
-The women of a community pressed beeswax on to wicks during the days after Rosh Hashana.
-The candles were collected, brought to the shul, and lit for the Kol Nidre service.
+The women of a community pressed beeswax on to wicks during the days after Rosh Hashanah.
+The candles were collected, brought to the Synagogue (Yiddish), and lit for the Kol Nidre service.

 I chose a few parts of the tekhine to read, and added a bit of what I’ve learned.
 Editing can be good—I found out which parts seemed to matter the most to me.

 I. and S. immediately think of their parents’ souls.
-I. makes dazzlingly vivid, image filled candles.
+I. makes dazzlingly vivid, image-filled candles.
 One candle for each parent, but very much connected in their stories—the candle for her mother decorated with the roses her father always presented to her.
-S. makes one candle, in bright colours, celebrating the vitality of her parents’ marriage.
+S. makes one candle, in bright colors, celebrating the vitality of her parents’ marriage.
 She looks forward to telling them all about it when she visits in October.

 Lying on the table still is the fourth short wick.
 I make a taper of deep blood red wax.
 Then I lay out a cream-colored rectangle and roll into it wicks for many different circles of women, naming as many as I can and praying that those unnamed would also be included—a circle of my ancestors, of my teachers, of my friends… at last I add the red taper for myself and close the circles.
-On Erev Yom Kippur, I set aside the family candle for havadalahs and light the circles of women candle.
+On Lit.
+Evening Jewish holidays begin in the evening.
+Hence, Erev Shabbat is the eve of the Sabbath.
+Yom Kippur, I set aside the family candle for havadalahs and light the circles of women candle.
 I light the wicks for Sore bas Toyvim, for Bella Chagall, for my other teachers near and far, for my mother and her mothers, for my friends, and for myself among them.
-The red colour flows magnificently from within the circles of cream
+The red color flows magnificently from within the circles of cream.